DevOpsPlayground/Hands-on-with-Hashicorp-Vault/readme.md

 ### Create auth method

 Run the following curl request.
-This will make a userpass authmethod at the path `/userpass`
+This will make a auth method of type userpass at the path `/userpass`

 ``` bash
 curl --request POST  http://127.0.0.1:8200/v1/sys/auth/userpass \